From: "Yeshivat Har Etzion's Israel Koschitzky Virtual Beit Midrash"

 shall be enslaved and oppressed, for four hundred years.

-The nation that they shall serve I will judge, and
+The nation that they shall serve I will

 afterwards they shall go forth with great substance.
 You